LOADING ...

 well-nigh filled Joe's barroom on the corner of the square

-And as songs and witty stories through the open door
+And as songs and witty stories came through the open

-A vagabond crept in and posed upon the floor.
+A vagabond slowly in and posed upon the floor.

-"Where did it come from?"
-Someone said.
-"The has blown it in?"
+"Where did it come from?" said.
+"The wind has blown it in?"

-"What it want?" another cried, "Some whiskey, rum or gin?"
+"What does it want?" cried, "Some whiskey, rum or gin?"

-"I touch him with a fork, why, he's as filthy as a Turk."
+"I wouldn't touch him with a fork, why, as filthy as a Turk."

 "Come, boys, I know there's hearts among so good a crowd

-Why, to be in such good company make a deacon proud."
+Why, to be in such good would make a deacon proud."

-"Give me a drink - that's I want - I'm out of funds, you know
+"Give me a - that's what I want - I'm out of funds, you know

 Why, I was as well, my boys, as anyone of you."

-Next time I pass good saloon, I'll make another call
+Next time I pass this good saloon, I'll make call

-"Say, Give me another whiskey and I'll you what I'll do
+"Say, Give me whiskey and I'll tell you what I'll do

 That I was ever a decent man, not a one of you would

-But, I was some four of years back - say, give us another drink.
+But, I was some four of five back - say, give us another drink.

-"Fill her up, Joe, I want to put some life into my
+"Fill her up, Joe, I to put some life into my frame

-little drinks, to a bum like me, are miserably tame
+Such little drinks, to a bum like me, are miserably

 Five fingers - there, the scheme - and corkin' whisky, too